SharadSrc/sd-microservice-play/README.md

 1. Setting up of Kubernetes Cluster
 1. Deployment
 1. Perform CRUD operation
-1. Scaling and replicas....
+1. Scaling and replicas....( In Process )

 ![This is a alt text.](1.png )

 # Introduction
-In this tutorial, we will be developing the sample microservice application with Spring Boot.
-Afterward, we will deploy the containersed application onto a MiniKube kubernetes cluster.
+In this tutorial, we will be developing a sample microservice application with Spring Boot framework.
+Afterwards, we will deploy the containersed application onto a local Kubernetes environment, also known as Minikubecluster.

 For our example application, we’ll create a valuemapping pair service microservice which will be exposed externally to REST endpoints for CRUD(create) operations .
 The sample microservice is a codepair creation service which will take accNo, accName and accID as input and creates a new value-mapping pair and stores in a cloud hosted MongoDB database.